antononcube/RakuForPrediction-blog/Articles/LLM-content-breakdown-template.md

 In this section we try to find is the text apolitical and propaganda-free.

-**Remark:** We leave to reader as an exercise to verify that both the overt and hidden messages found by the LLM below are explicitly stated in the text.
+**Remark:** We leave to the reader as an exercise to verify that both the overt and hidden messages found by the LLM below are explicitly stated in the text.

 **Remark:** The LLM prompt "FindPropagandaMessage" has an explicit instruction to say that it is intentionally cynical.
 It is also, marked as being "For fun."